vm6502q/OpenRelativity/Assets/Qrack/Qasm/README.md

 Basically, "$0", "$1", "$2", etc. are the only "variable names" available in the language. "$2" means "Use the value stored in integer accumulator 2, (or float address 2)."
 (Note that, depending on context, "$0" for example points to both integer accumulator address 0 and float register address 0, as instruction argument context will only allow one or the other, never both.)

+## Register Types

+There are 3 types of "register" (or variable) in Real Time QASM:

+Q - Qubit.
+A quantum bit.
+Does not necessarily have a definite state until measured.
+B - Bit.
+A "classical" Boolean bit.
+A - Accumulator.
+A "classical" integer.
+F - Float.
+A "classical" float.

 ## Syntax

 - Comments are indicated by the "#" symbol and must be on their own line.